evanblack/ustyle-modals/README.md

 Only useful for JS triggering of type="inpage", as it's passing the jQuery object of the element you wish to put into the modal (just means a tiny bit less jQuery object creation if you've already done it)

     title
 The text to add into the modal header.
-Yes it can be HTML is you really want
+Yes it can be HTML if you really want

     noClose
 Set to 'true' if you'd prefer not to have a close box link in the modal header.